SEARCH UNIVERSITY LIBRARIES

 As part of the first factor, sometimes fair use can be transformative when a copyrighted work is used for a new purpose or a new meaning that extends beyond the intent or meaning of the original work.
 An example of this is the 2015 case in which the Authors Guild sued Google Books for scanning copyrighted printed materials without permission.
 The Second Circuit Court of Appeal upheld the District Court's ruling that Google did not violate the law because it does not allow readers access to the entirety of books still protected by copyright, only limited snippets.
 However, Google Books is transformative in that it allows people to use the search engine to search the full text of the content of books, something that cannot be done in print format.

-If you have questions about fair use, please contact Associate Professor Cindy Kristof, head of University Libraries’ Copyright & Scholarly Communication.
+If you have questions about fair use, please contact Associate Professor Cindy Kristof, Copyright & Scholarly Communication Librarian.